 Are You Private Practice Minded?

-What exactly do I mean “private practice minded” you ask?
-Well, putting this group practice together didn’t happen overnight.
-I went through a lot of trial and error.
-Many times hiring people and then 3-6 months later having them quit because they found another job never communicating to me that they were on their way out; turning back to the stability that DMH work offers; a regular paycheck; health insurance; and a routinized schedule.
-Some people rely heavily and thrive on this type of work environment but this is not the framework for private practice.
+Some providers prefer the stability that DMH work offers; a regular paycheck; health insurance; and a routinized schedule.
+Some people rely heavily and thrive on this type of work environment but this is not the framework for owning your own private practice business.
 This is how I discovered the concept of being “private practice minded”.

 Self-motivatedStrong desire to build a private practice and develop a specialty and doing anything you need to do to get it off the ground i.e. consult with colleagues, research the community, “pound the pavement”, make phone calls/network, get a certification… Be open to learning the best and most effective ways to retain your clients and build a thriving practice.